Our Clinical Trial

 Dr. Tom Roth

-Inaugural EU REST-ON Patient Advisory Group Meeting took place June 2017.
-The third REST-On Patient Advisory Group took place April 2017.
-More updates on next steps coming….
+EU REST-ON Patient Advisory Group Meeting taking place March 2018.
+Fifth REST-On North American Patient Advisory Group taking place April 2018.
+More updates coming….